pgharts/trusty-cms/README.md

 ## License

-Radiant is released under the MIT license and is copyright (c) 2006-2009 John W. Long and Sean Cribbs.
+TrustyCms is released under the MIT license and is copyright (c) 2006-2009 John W. Long and Sean Cribbs.
 A copy of the MIT license can be found in the LICENSE file.

 ## Installation and Setup

-Radiant is a traditional Ruby on Rails application, meaning that you can configure and run it the way you would a normal Rails application.
+TrustyCms is a traditional Ruby on Rails application, meaning that you can configure and run it the way you would a normal Rails application.

 See the INSTALL file for more details.

 ### Installation of a Prerelease

-As Radiant nears newer releases, you can experiment with any prerelease version.
+As TrustyCms nears newer releases, you can experiment with any prerelease version.

 Install the prerelease gem with the following command: